 Another way to make money from bonds is by selling purchased ones at a higher value than their cost price.
 Many investors sell their bonds when the bond prices rise.

 The Bond Market in India has transformed post-liberalization.
 This opening up of the financial market has influenced foreign investors to invest in the Indian bond market.
 Further, the bond market in India has diversified to a large extent, which is a massive contributor to stable economic growth.

-Covered Bonds are a type of corporate bond.
-These bonds are a hybrid between asset-backed securities/mortgage-backed securities & standard secured corporate bonds.
+Covered Bonds are a variant of corporate bonds.
+These bonds are a hybrid between asset-backed securities/mortgage-backed securities & standard secured corporate-based bonds.
 These bonds are primarily used by mortgage lenders that act as a tool for refinancing.

 To avoid being cheated, corporate bonds registered with the SEC should be bought by investors.
 It is advisable to avoid investing in all non-registered bonds.

 Bonds should be the investment choice of individuals who do not wish to experience or live with the stock market risks and volatility.
 Unlike the stock market’s ups and downs, bonds are a safer investment and diversify any individual’s investment portfolio.